jewelsofthought/neshama/site/posts/parashot/Tazria.md

 Two offerings, a sin offering (חטאה) and an elevation offering (לעולה).

-{Note: חט־א־ה - Sin passes through א which is the point of transformation, the zero point, to re-emerge through the breath of life, the ה.
+{NOTE: חט־א־ה - Sin passes through א which is the point of transformation, the zero point, to re-emerge through the breath of life, the ה.
 Perhaps modern Hebrew numberology should begin with א being the number 0, and ב being the number 1 (not necessarily the 1st!)
 For the beginning ב, is actually the beginning of the narrative.
-As without 2, there can be no story, there are no interactions when there is only one, }
+As without 2, there can be no story, there are no interactions when there is only one.}

 There are offerings for the child, for what the child may become.
 We have the two paths stretching before us till the end of our lives.
 The path of sin and the path of elevation.